yudong-94/personal-website/_posts/blogs/2024-06-02-VizSummaryWithGPT.md

         height: auto;
     }
 </style>

+#### Use GPT to summarise content and extract structured data from web pages

 In [a past article](https://yudong-94.github.io/personal-website/blog/TextAnalyticsWithGPT/), I explored how to summarize and categorize text using the OpenAI API.
 In this post, I will take it one step further and show you how to integrate web scraping into this workflow to extract structured data info from a series of web pages.